tigoe/BluetoothLE-Examples/arduinoBLEperipheral/README.md

 ### [BLE Nano](http://redbearlab.com/blenano/) and [RedBearLab nRF51822](http://redbearlab.com/redbearlab-nrf51822)

-Follow instructions in [this tutorial](http://redbearlab.com/getting-started-nrf51822/) to install an Arduino Add-on.
+In order to program the BLE Nano with Arduino 1.6.0 or later, you'll need to install an add-on.
+The simplest way is to use Sandeep Mistry's [nrf51822 add-on](https://github.com/sandeepmistry/nRF51822-Arduino).
+Download from GitHub, and unzip it, and in the resulting directory, you'll find the following directory (among other things): /arduino-1.5.x/hardware/RBL/RBL_nRF51822.
+Copy this RBL_nRF51822 directory to the hardware subdirectory of your Arduino sketch directory, then re-start Arduino.
+You should see the BLE Nano and RedBear nRF51822 boards in the boards menu now.
+If that fails, follow the instructions in [this tutorial](http://redbearlab.com/getting-started-nrf51822/) to install an Arduino Add-on.

 Then install the bootloader in your hardware: